 Golden syrup is made in the process of refining sugar cane or sugar beets.

-The most famous brand is Tate & Lyle’s golden syrup, which I highly recommend as a delicious syrup if you can get your hands on it.
-Golden syrup is widely available in grocery stores in many countries such as Great Britain, but in some places, you may have to go to specialty stores to find it.
+Golden syrup is widely available in grocery stores in many countries such as Great Britain, Australia and New Zealand, but in some places, you may have to go to speciality stores to find it.

 Uses for golden syrup